-- 3.1.24 The total FSI of development in the Tall Building Area identified on Map 32-7 will not exceed 3.5.
-Development on individual development blocks or land parcels in this area may exceed 3.5 FSI, provided that there is a corresponding decrease in FSI on other development blocks within the same Building Type Area, such that the total does not exceed 3.5 FSI, and provided that the built form of the proposed development meets all applicable policies and development criteria governing urban design, the public realm, building type, and built form. - 3.1.25 Development on the John Polanyi site will achieve public planning objectives, including: - a) a secondary school; - b) public access to any school yard on the site for recreational purposes; - c) appropriate placement of built form parallel to Lawrence Avenue West and open space on the northern portion of the site, generally as shown on the Public Realm Structure Plan (Map 32-5); - re-alignment of the intersection of Varna Drive and Lawrence Avenue West to align with Englemount Avenue; and - e) parkland dedication in compliance with the City's Alternative Parkland Dedication By-law, with parkland provided on-site or off-site elsewhere in the area.
+- f) Development will provide appropriate attenuation for noise from Allen Road and the subway through building design and massing, site organization, and landscaping. - g) Sufficient space between multiple buildings on a block will be provided to protect for light and privacy for dwelling units in the development and to contribute to outdoor amenity space for residents. - h) Mid-rise buildings constructed in Tall Building areas will meet the development criteria of Policy 3.1.19 or 3.1.21, as appropriate. - 3.1.24.
+The total FSI of development in the Tall Building Area identified on Map 32-7 will not exceed 3.5.
+Development on individual development blocks or land parcels in this area may exceed 3.5 FSI, provided that there is a corresponding decrease in FSI on other development blocks within the same Building Type Area, such that the total does not exceed 3.5 FSI, and provided that the built form of the proposed development meets all applicable policies and development criteria governing urban design, the public realm, building type, and built form. - 3.1.25.
+Development on the John Polanyi site will achieve public planning objectives, including: - a) secondary school; - b) public access to any school yard on the site for recreational purposes; - c) appropriate placement of built form parallel to Lawrence Avenue West and open space on the northern portion of the site, generally as shown on the Public Realm Structure Plan (Map 32-5); - d) re-alignment of the intersection of Varna Drive and Lawrence Avenue West to align with Englemount Avenue; and - e) parkland dedication in compliance with the City's Alternative